gzimbric/fblamobileapp2018/README.md

 -------------
  **In order to install this application a Mac running Xcode with CocoaPods will be needed.**
  1. Make sure CocoaPods is installed on the development computer.
 Install Guide can be found here: https://guides.cocoapods.org/using/getting-started.html
- 2. Open the archive and click on `fblamobileapp.xcworkspace`
+ 2. Open the archive and click on `fblamobilequiz.xcworkspace`
  3. Once the project is loaded, select a device from the drop-down near the top-left corner (This can be a simulator or a real device)
  4. Once a device is selected, press the icon that is very similar to a play button to run the project.
  5. If running on an actual device, make sure to accept any prompts so the app builds correctly.
 You also may need to go to Settings -> General -> Profile & Device Management -> Look under 'Developer Apps' -> Accept FundUP<br>